 You can also use the weave on a standard stud wall provided there is no drywall installed on either side of the studs (just to open studs).
 This weaving method can be hampered however by stud cross members, so it is best to have only vertically installed studs if you are planning to do the weave.
 If you weave the MLV on a normally studded wall, there also may be problems with the drywall sitting level on the studs.
 If your studs are 16″ on center, then every other stud will have 1/8″ of increased width compared to the studs that don’t have the MLV woven on top of them.
 To keep the drywall even on both sides, a sound isolation tape can be adhered to every other stud that that is not covered with the woven MLV, this will make all of the stud surfaces flat and even and the drywall will rest evenly on the studs.

 From the feedback of our contractors in the field, we have discovered that the more a wood structure is dampened, the better the soundproofing will be in a wall or ceiling assembly.
 This is especially true for impact noise from loud upstairs neighbors.
 There are many ways to dampen a wood frame assembly and some are more effective than others.
 Some contractors have used blown-in cellulose in order to dampen the joist or stud structures, but cellulose has no mass and though it will help to a degree, it is much less effective than using blown-in closed cell foam.
 We have obtained the best results by installing Roxul mineral wool in the stud and joist cavities.
 Roxul is a mineral wool sound insulation that also maintains the R factor of thermal insulation.
 The Roxul can be used along with standard fiberglass insulation in order to completely fill the joist or stud cavities.
 Once the cavities are filled with the mineral wool you are ready to add the mass loaded vinyl.
 The MLV will be stapled or nailed directly to the studs or joists.
 The MLV needs to be like a membrane across the stud or joists.
 Once this is complete you will need to caulk the seams as well as the entire perimeter of the vinyl membrane, and then tape the caulked seams.
 It is not necessary to tape the perimeter but caulking this area is essential.
 Once the sealing of the vinyl is complete, all that is left is to install the drywall.
 For the best soundproofing, we recommend installing 2 layers of ½” drywall.
 If this is not possible, then 1 layer of 5/8″ fire code drywall will suffice.
-This has been a brief description on alternative methods of installing mass loaded vinyl.
+Either of these options are great for party wall construction and soundproofing furnace room.

 I hope this little article has helped clear up the misconceptions about the installation of MLV.
 If you have more questions about using MLV, check out our soundproofing walls guide as well as our soundproof ceiling article.
 Thanks for reading and learning together.